Phases of the penetration testing process

 Describe the phases of the penetration testing process

-This section covers steps of the penetration testing process--planning, reconnaissance, scanning and enumeration, exploitation, post-exploitation, and reporting--and best practices for writing the penetration test report.
+This section describes phases of the penetration testing process—planning, reconnaissance, scanning and enumeration, exploitation (gaining access and privilege escalation), and post-exploitation (maintaining access and covering tracks)—including the goals of each phase and key technologies used.
+Finally, this section covers best practices for writing the penetration test report.

 Topics covered in this section